 Active Bystander Interprofessional Student Education Sessions

-The School of Nursing and Midwifery & School of Pharmacy recently hosted four Active Bystander Interprofessional Student Education sessions.
+The School of Nursing and Midwifery & School of Pharmacy hosted four Active Bystander Interprofessional Student Education sessions on 28th & 30th March 2022

 The aim of the sessions was to develop and administer interprofessional Active Bystander education with Midwifery Nursing, and Pharmacy final year Queen's University students.